Calcom Connect Newsletter

 By David Dirkes

-Volcano Telecommunications Group has gone green, one of the first in the country to charge their communications center with solar panels.
-The move to power all of Volcano Telecommunications Group’s facilities with solar power is an attempt at protecting the customer and the company from rising costs, already saving VTG thousands of dollars a month in electric bills.
+Volcano Telecommunications Group goes green.
+One of the first in the country to charge their communications center with solar panels.
+The move to solar power is an attempt at protecting the customer and the company from rising costs.
+As well as saving VTG thousands of dollars a month in electric bills.

-Following installation at the Diamond Building, SunnyCal Solar installed solar panels at VTG’s maintenance yard, mechanic shop, cell tower, in Pioneer, and the office buildings in Pine Grove.
-As power is generated by the solar panels and routed into the buildings, it passes through three large Fronius inverters.
+Following that installation, SunnyCal Solar installed solar panels at VTG’s maintenance yard.
+Then mechanic shop, cell tower in Pioneer, and the office buildings in Pine Grove.
 The inverters convert the DC energy into AC, to power the building.
 Each inverter contains three modules that cycle through at different times to increase the longevity of the equipment.
 The modules have 10-year warranties.

 The rising cost of power, in combination with California mandatesto provide 33 percent of Californians with renewable energy by 2020, has given rise to a solar boom in the Sunshine State.
-California is the first state to install more than a gigawatt —1,000 megawatts —of customer solar energy, 311 megawatts of which were installed in the investor-owned utility areas in 2011.
+California is the first state to install more than a gigawatt of customer solar energy.
 “Either you?re taking advantage of solar or you?re paying for someone else to,” said CEO Steve Dollens, of SunnyCal Solar.

 New homes will have to be energy neutral by 2020 and all businesses will have to be energy neutral by 2030, meaning they will have to be producing the same amount of energy as they use.
-Recently, businesses have been switched over to Time of Use pricing, meaning the cost per kilowatt hour is different throughout the day.
 During the summer, peak usage, between noon and 6 p.m., rises to $0.228 per kWh.
 From midnight to 8:30 a.m., rates are $0.197 per kWh and from 8:30 a.m. to noon, rates are $0.220.

 On average, the cost to install a solar system on a residence is approximately $25,000.
 While expensive, a solar system tends to add to the value of the customer?s home.
 PG&E rates have increased consistently from $86.23 per 550 kWh in 2011, to $89.31 per 550 kWh in 2012 and, finally, $91.60 per 550 kWh in January, 2013.
 Paying the same amount per month on a solar system that neutralizes the electric bill saves money, as PG&E rates continue to increase.
 “Solar is cheaper after your bill goes above $120 a month,” Dollens said.
 “If it?s below that, solar costs a little more.”